kelvinmo/f3-event-dispatcher/README.md

 $listeners = \Listeners::instance();
 ```

 To add a listener, call the `on()` method.
-The name of the event pass is
+The name of the event is
 specified in the first parameter and the listener in the second
 parameter.